Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
-- Add ability to persist Navbar items
-- Allow application on startup to fetch nav bar items from database
-- Allow admin to add/remove navbar items
-- Limit size of image uploaded to 4MB
-- Integrate with some kind of a feed (Json feed or RSS), publish api for it
 - Design internals of ArticleSeries
 - Add UI to create a new article series
 - Allow in the article editor to link this article to an article series